jorik041/Emerald-AI-wiki/Emerald-AI-API.md

    EmeraldComponent.DeathEvent.AddListener(() => { CountDeath(); });
 }

-//The CountDeath function adds the AI's death to a static variable for tracking void CountDeath ()
+//The CountDeath function adds the AI's death to the static variable AmountOfKills for tracking kills. void CountDeath ()
 {
    KillCounterSystem.AmountOfKills++;